 Responsive design really exploded in 2013.

 But it wasn’t a here today, gone tomorrow trend: it’s here to stay, and it’s important for attorney websites.
 Responsive design has been the much-needed shift in how websites will be built for the foreseeable future as devices get smaller and more diverse than the traditional desktop.
+This is why it is now so important that you have a good Web Design, otherwise, people might not use your services since your website isn’t compatible with the device that they are trying to load it on.
 Here’s what you need to know about responsive design and why — if you don’t already have a responsive website — you need one now.
 If you’re looking for inspiration, check out these Best attorney websites from Juris Digital.
 They highlight the importance of ease of use, responsiveness, and cross platform accessibility.

 What is responsive design?

 Responsive web design is the most modern approach to Frisco website design.
 Before the era of smartphones and tablets, web designers were only able to design sites for desktop and laptop computers that had known screen sizes and resolutions.
 It made sense at the time — with nothing other than those two options, why would you need anything other than a fixed layout that’s optimized for a desktop or laptop experience?
 Yet, with the use of smartphones and tablets on the rise — and with more people using them to browse the web than ever before — it became necessary for web content that was optimal for mobile devices.
 Most WordPress themes on the market are tailored to be as responsive as possible – a theme called Nanospace by Labinator is a strong example – it was made with the purpose of being responsive and works very well at making the whole user experience a lot more streamlined.